 Check for pre-cancerous cells

-Smear tests can also identify pre-cancerous cells, then they can be removed before cancer develops.
+Cervical screening (also known as Smear tests) can also identify pre-cancerous cells, which can be removed before cancer develops.

 All women, particularly those between 25 and 65, should be regularly screened for cervical cancer.

-Don’t miss out on your regular cervical smear test, contact us today and book a smear with our female nurse or doctor.
+Don’t miss out on your regular cervical screening, contact us today and book with our female nurse or doctor.

 Call 966 860 258 or email firstname.lastname@example.org